ceshine/kaggle-walmart-recruiting-sales-in-stormy-weather/comments.md

+# Comments and analysis

 Thank you all people around this competition, I'm a newbie in data science and it was the first challenge for a non-playground competition, so I'm really surprised and glad to win.

 I'm not great at English, so wrote this method description in itemized style.

-Train model
+##Train model

 1. Exclude item/stores whose units are all zeros.

-2. For each item/stores,
-apply curve fitting by R ppr function (projection pursuit regression). y = log1p_units, x = days from 2012-01-01

-here, data on 2013-12-25 are excluded. (because units are almost all zeros)
+2. For each item/stores, apply curve fitting by R ppr function (projection pursuit regression). y = log1p_units, x = days from 2012-01-01 here, data on 2013-12-25 are excluded. (because units are almost all zeros)

 3. Train linear model with lasso using vowpal wabbit.  y = log1p_units - ppr_fitted
    features :
    - A : weekday, is_weekend, is_holiday, is_holiday_and_weekday, is_holiday_and_weekend
    - B : item_nbr
    - C : store_nbr
    - D : date
    - E : year, month, day
    - F : is_BlackFriday-3days, -2days, -1day, is_BlackFriday, +1day, +2days, +3days
    - G : weather features (is preciptotal > 0.2, depart > 8, depart <>
    - interactions A*B A*C B*E C*E B*F C*F

    here, below are excluded:
    - on 2013-12-25
    - moving average(21 elements, centered) is zero.

 4. Mark dates as "too much zeros" where both sides are many successive zeros.
-4-1. for dates whose units are not zero, calculate minimum of both side successive zeros (= min_side_zeros).
+   1. for dates whose units are not zero, calculate minimum of both side successive zeros (= min_side_zeros).
-4-2. for each item/stores,
-calculate maximum of min_side_zeros (= max_min_side_zeros), floor and ceiling by 1 and 9.
+   2. for each item/stores, calculate maximum of min_side_zeros (= max_min_side_zeros), floor and ceiling by 1 and 9.
-4-3. for each item/stores,
-mark dates as "too much zeros" where both sides are successive zeros more than max_min_side_zeros.
+   3. for each item/stores, mark dates as "too much zeros" where both sides are successive zeros more than max_min_side_zeros.

-Prediction on test set
+## Prediction on test set

 predicted_log1p = ppr_fitted(train-2) + linear model predicted(train-3)
 predicted = exp(predicted_log1p) - 1